Erica Garner, Activist Daughter Of Eric Garner, Dies At 27

 Erica Garner, who became an activist following her father's death after being arrested by a cop who put him in a chokehold, died on Saturday after having a heart attack at the age of 27.

-Her verified Twitter account tweeted, "She passed away this morning.
+Her political director Reggie Harris shared the news on Garner's Twitter account, tweeting, "She passed away this morning.
 The reports are real.
 We didn't deserve her."

-And Rev. Al Sharpton said on saturday morning that Garner's mother, Esaw, called him at 6:15 a.m. to say she died.
+At his weekly telecast, Rev. Al Sharpton said that Garner's mother, Esaw Snipes, called him around 6:15 a.m. on Saturday morning to say she died.

-"The media will say Erica died of a heart attack but that’s only partially true because her heart was already broken when she couldn’t get justice for her father,” Sharpton said at his weekly telecast.
+"The media will say Erica died of a heart attack, but that’s only partially true because her heart was already broken when she couldn’t get justice for her father,” Sharpton said.
 “In her memory we will keep fighting for justice."

-The person running Garner's account wouldn't previously identify themselves, and BuzzFeed News wasn't independently able to confirm the news.
-Activist Shaun King, who has been in touch with the Garner family, also said she died.
+Activist Shaun King, who had been in touch with the Garner family, said "We’re less because of this loss."

+"When you were her friend, you her friend through all adversity," said King.
+"She was a fierce protector of her friends and family.
+A truth teller.
+As genuine and authentic of a soul you’ll ever encounter."

 The mother of two and oldest daughter of Eric Garner had a heart attack last week and was hospitalized over the weekend.
 Her official Twitter account had said that she was in a coma.